Tavannes Watch Co., Schwöb Frères and CymaCopyright © David Boettcher 2005 - 2023 all rights reserved.

 Cyma cushion case wristwatch

-Pictured here is a watch with an interesting case, the case manufactured by the Geneva company Borgel, then owned by Taubert & Fils, to a design of Schwob Frères.
+Pictured here is a watch with an interesting case.
+The trademark of the initials FB over a Geneva key shows that the case was manufactured by the Geneva case making company Borgel, which was then owned by Taubert & Fils.
+It was made to a design patented by Schwöb Frères.
 These watches are sometimes thought to be related to the Rolex Oyster because they look similar, but that is the only connection, a visual similarity.

 The case is marked inside at the top with the Taubert & Fils / Borgel trademark of the initials FB over a key of Geneva, and at the bottom with the collective responsibility mark or Poinçon de Maître of Manufacture Taubert, the Geneva key with the number 11 on the lever.
 I have highlighted this mark because it is not easy to see on the reduced size image.